Wise Wallet Weekly

 Yearly: taxes and retirement

-Also review retirement contributions.
-If you received a raise and can increase contributions by one percentage point, do it before the extra income disappears into ordinary spending.
+Review retirement contributions while you are looking.
+If you got a raise this year and can bump your 401(k) contribution by one percentage point, do it before the extra income disappears into ordinary spending.
+That single bump, compounded for 20 to 30 years, is usually worth more than any subscription audit will ever save.

 Make the reminders specific

 Do not put “be better with money” on your calendar.
-Put specific reminders:
+Put specific tasks that take 15 minutes:

 Specific reminders are easier to complete and harder to ignore.
 Motivation is a shaky system.
-A calendar reminder is better.
+A calendar reminder for a 15-minute task you have already done before is a much better one.